Meanwhile...

 “Hey, Maria.
 Here’s your birthday present.”
 Smiling, Carol shoved a cat in my arms.
 The pretty little gray tabby and white kitty had a round furry face, a round body, velvety ears; her big round eyes were the yellow-green color of Ma's delicious pea and lentil soup.
 She blinked, looked at me benignly with her little pink tongue sticking out a bit.

 “I was coming home from work.”
 Carol was a secretary for the law firm of Grassi, Adelman, Ekhardt, Stefano and Pucci.
-She was sort of sweet on Victor Pucci, even though Ollie seemed to have lots of other girls.
+She was sort of sweet on Victor Pucci, even though Vic seemed to have lots of other girls.
 (Carol has really lousy taste in men.)
 “There was this sign outside a house saying, ‘Free Kittens’.”

 “This ain’t a kitten, Carol,” I said.
 “It’s a full grown cat.”